What is an Americano? (And How to Make One)

 The first step in making a great Americano from the comfort of your own home is to pick the perfect coffee beans.

 Traditionally, Americanos are made using medium roasted, Italian coffee beans.
-Near in mind that no milk is used in a traditional americano, so the espresso flavor has more of a chance to shine through, compared to milkier coffee drinks like a latte or flat white.
+Bear in mind that no milk is used in a traditional americano, so the espresso flavor has more of a chance to shine through, compared to milkier coffee drinks like a latte or flat white.

 As a result, picking a medium roasted coffee bean that is well balanced and has distinctive nutty or chocolaty flavor notes will be ideal for an Americano.
 If you are looking for a well balanced Italian coffee, something like Illy Classico coffee beans will do just fine.
 That said, pick any espresso bean that you prefer to drink without the softening effect of milk.
 Generally, more subtle tasting coffee beans tend to work better in black coffee, but the choice is yours!